-The Analytics view displays aggregated voice statistics for all dialog sessions held with your voice assistant.
+The Analytics view displays aggregated conversational statistics for all dialog sessions held with your AI assistant.
 Here, you can see what your target audience is, how your customers behave and what they say.

 To open the Analytics View:

-In Alan Studio, open the project for which you want to view voice analytics.
+In Alan AI Studio, open the project for which you want to view conversational analytics.

 At the top of the code editor, click Analytics.

 While working with the Analytics View, you can:

 Switch between environments: at the top of the Analytics view, click the environment button and select the necessary environment: Development, Testing or Production.
 For more details about Alan AI environments, see Versions and environments.

 Display the latest conversational data in widgets: at the top of the Analytics view, click Refresh Data.